Korean Beauty Vitamin C Serums - Ep-46

 Episode Title: Korean Beauty Vitamin C Serums Ep-46

-Western beauty has plenty of hero Vitamin C Serums, with some hefty price tags to match.
-Today, I’m sharing my list of the best K-Beauty Vitamin C Serums on the market that won’t break your budget.
+Western beauty has plenty of hero Vitamin C Serums with hefty price tags to match.
+On this episode, we're taking a look at the best Korean Beauty Vitamin C serums on the market and how they differ to products you might be more familiar with.

 Instagram:www.instagram.com/lauren.kbeauty